F-1 World Grand Prix: Video System version (1998)

 The Nintendo 64 and Dreamcast versions received favorable reviews according to the Review aggregation website GameRankings.
 N64 Magazine's James Ashton said that the N64 version was "the finest driving simulation the world has ever seen".
 Peter Jankulovski of Hyper game the same console version 86%, calling it "a great addition to any racing fan's game library".
 Game Informer gave the Dreamcast version a positive review, a few months before its U.S. release date.
 Greg Orlando of NextGen said of the same console version in his early review as a finest title on Dreamcast, but considered as demanding for the casual gamer.
 In Japan, Famitsu gave it a score of 30 out of 40 for the latter console version, and 29 out of 40 for the former.
+Other magazines gave the Dreamcast version universal acclaim to average reviews while it was still in development.

-Edge gave the N64 original eight out of ten and later to the Dreamcast version seven out of ten.
+Edge gave it eight out of ten for the N64 original, and later seven out of ten for the Dreamcast version.
+GamePro said of the Nintendo 64 version, "All told, you'll love WGP if you're one of the very, very few N64 gamers looking for an extremely challenging F1 sim—or if you have the enormous patience required to master it.
+Everyone else should give WGP a wide berth."

 At the 1999 Milia festival in Cannes, the N64 version took home a "Gold" prize for revenues above €20 million in the European Union during the previous year.
+The same N64 version was nominated for "Best Racing Game" at The Electric Playground's 1998 Blister Awards, which went to Gran Turismo.

 Eidos Interactive version (1999)

 The Eidos Interactive version received mixed or average reviews according to GameRankings.
 AllGame gave the PlayStation version four stars out of five, praising the game's extras such as a fully customizable instant replay.
+GamePro said of the PlayStation version, "Even if you're not a huge fan, F1 World Grand Prix offers enough options and fun gameplay to make it worth a couple of laps."